 Angels are everywhere!
 I love it when it is obvious, they are following ME!

-I shivered as a snow front began to blast the East closing schools and businesses.
-Reclining on my fluffy heated mattress pad and watching through my blinds, I hoped it would pass, yet I knew we were in its path.
-My head ducked under the covers.
-“Lord, it’s coming, I know.
+I shuddered as a snow front pelted the East closing schools and businesses.
+Reclining on my heated mattress pad, watching through the blinds, I hoped it would pass.
+Yet we were in its path.
+I snuggled down into the covers.
+“Lord, it’s coming.
 Please don’t let it be a wet, heavy snow, the kind that breaks power lines and causes outages.”